influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/introduction/_index.md

     weight: 20
 ---

-The introductory documentation includes all the information you need to get up and running with InfluxDB.
+The introductory documentation includes all the information you need to get up and running with InfluxDB open source (OSS).

 ## [Downloading InfluxDB OSS](https://portal.influxdata.com/downloads)